ajax-39/Flutter_InfoMeal/README.md

 ### Filtering
 - Apply filters to refine recipe searches based on specific criteria, such as dietary restrictions or preparation time.

-## Getting Started

-To run InfoMeal, ensure you have Flutter installed on your development machine.
-Follow these steps:

-1. Clone the repository.
-2. Navigate to the project directory.
-3. Run `flutter pub get` to install dependencies.
-4. Use `flutter run` to start the app.

 ## Concepts Used

 ### Multi-Screen Navigation